WindowsVista42/ctex_format/README.md

 # CTEX Image Encoding Format

-CTEX (.ctex) is an image encoding format intended for use with 256 color images and games.
+CTEX (.ctex) is an image encoding format intended for use with 256 color images.
 It supports very fast loads and small file sizes.

 ## Limitations and Considerations